JamieGoodson/stuff/keep-bluetooth-on/README.md

 # Keep Bluetooth On

-A service that natively runs in the background and keeps turning the bluetooth on.
+A LaunchAgent (service) that natively runs in the background and keeps turning the bluetooth on.

 1. Install blueutil via homebrew - `brew install blueutil`
 2. Copy the `keep-bluetooth-on.plist` file into `~/Library/LaunchAgents/`